Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Multidimensionally, as a point space, it looks more closely like this, which was creepily created by terra nova.
+Multidimensionally, as a point space, it looks more closely like this, which was creepily created by Terra Nova.

 <br /><br />